 Conclusion

 You probably know that cybersecurity threats are becoming more and more sophisticated.
 What was once considered a problem for large businesses is now a concern for businesses of all sizes including new ones.
-Unfortunately, the defensive approach that previously enjoyed ‘monopoly’ status is no longer sufficient.
-It’s now a question of how to deploy both defensive and offensive rather than which among the two is appropriate.
+Unfortunately, the defensive security approach that previously enjoyed «monopoly» status is no longer sufficient.
+It’s now a question of deploying both defensive and offensive strategies, with penetration testing being a key component of the latter, to optimize the overall security posture, rather than choosing one over the other.
+Regular penetration testing ensures that both strategies are continuously informed and updated to counter emerging cyber threats.

 Offensive vs Defensive Cyber Security FAQ